-Isolde grew up in London and has a History Honours degree from the University of Exeter, UK, with a specialisation in Yorkist England, a lifelong passion.
-Falling into conversation with a rather dishy post-graduate guy at a bus stop in Dorset, she somehow found herself moving to Perth, Western Australia, half a year later.
-She has since warned young women waiting at that particular bus stop that casual conversations can lead to a change of continents.
+With an English mum and a Swiss dad who both adored history, it was great for a would-be historical novelist like Isolde to grow up in London and then do a History Honours degree at the University of Exeter, with a specialisation in Yorkist England, her lifelong passion.
+But then… Falling into conversation with a rather dishy post-graduate guy at a bus stop in Dorset, she somehow found herself moving to Perth, Western Australia, a year later.
+She has since warned young women waiting at that particular bus stop of the geographical consequences of casual conversations.

-Now, with eight novels published and a children's history book on the way, she admits it hasn't been easy, especially when the places she writes about are half a world away, but she's had the support of a marvellous writers' group and a wonderful husband.
+Now, with eight novels published and a children's history book due out, she admits it hasn't been easy, especially when the places she writes about in her novels are the other side of the world, but she's had the support of a marvellous writers' group and a wonderful husband.